Arc'teryx Squamish Hoody - Women's Review

 Water Resistance

 A DWR coating helps the Squamish to be reasonably water repellent.
 It's slightly better than average when it comes to withstanding heavier rain or longer periods of lighter rain.
 That is to say, it will help keep you dry for a while, but it certainly can't replace a true rain jacket.
 After spending an extended neighborhood walk-in medium to light rain, portions of the Squamish were wet, as were our layers underneath.
-But for an intermittent drizzle or short periods of time in light rain, it works reasonably well.
+But for intermittent drizzle or short periods of time in light rain, it works reasonably well.

-The Arc'teryx is among the more expensive models we tested, but it's not the most expensive.
+The Arc'teryx Squamish is among the more expensive models we tested, but it's not the most expensive.
 It's an excellent windbreaker for colder weather and works very well as an emergency layer on an alpine backpacking trip.
 It's durable enough to last through years of adventures, though not breathable enough to be pleasant when you're very sweaty.
 If you're after a long-lasting jacket that's lightweight but still warm and protective, this is a great option.